brimdata/zed/docs/lake/README.md

 zed lake find -x custom2.zng 216.58.193.206 | zq -f text "sum(resp_bytes)" -
 ```
 Note that you can't "wild card" the primary key when doing a search via
-"zed lake find" because the index is sorted by primary key first, then secondary
+`zed lake find` because the index is sorted by primary key first, then secondary
 key, and so forth, and efficient lookups are carried out by traversing the
 b-tree index structure of these sorted keys.
 But remember,
 everything is a zng file, so you can do a brute-force search on the base-layer